Roy Harper (character): 2004–2006: Death of Donna Troy and reforming the Outsiders

-A mysterious conglomerate known as Optitron offered to sponsor the Titans and Young Justice after summoning them to San Francisco.
-Before any decisions could be made, a cybernetic girl from the future known as Indigo invaded the complex, and immediately engaged both teams in combat.
-With half the group out of commission, the remaining members tried to track down Indigo, but instead encountered a rogue Superman android, which had been activated.
-Caught by surprise, Lilith Clay had her neck snapped by the Superman android, killing her instantly.
-Donna Troy tried valiantly to defeat the Superman android, but he released a deadly heat beam directly through her chest, killing her.
-Roy, with help from Tim Drake, managed to reprogram Indigo, who arrived and shut down the Superman android, leaving Arsenal and Nightwing to mourn Donna.
-Shaken by these losses, Nightwing decided to officially end the Titans as he did not want to put the people he loved in the face of danger anymore, despite Roy's protests against this decision, saying they had to honor what the five of them started.
+A mysterious conglomerate known as Optitron offers to sponsor the Titans and Young Justice after summoning them to San Francisco.
+Before any decisions can be made, a cybernetic girl from the future known as Indigo invades the complex, and immediately engaged both teams in combat.
+With half the group out of commission, the remaining members try to track down Indigo, but instead encounter a rogue Superman android, which had been activated.
+The Superman android manages to kill Donna Troy and Lilith Clay before Indigo shuts it down.
+Shaken by these losses, Nightwing decides to disband the Titans.